Speech and language therapists (SLTs) work with people who have speech, language, voice or swallowing issues.

 This is an X-ray that shows what happens when you eat and drink.
 We use this test to diagnose and treat swallowing problems.
 The SLT gives you some food and drink with barium powder mixed through it.
 The barium allows them to see what happens to the food and drink as it passes through your mouth and throat.
 We run three videofluoroscopy clinics each week in the X-ray (Radiology) Department.

-At the Mater Hospital’s voice and swallow clinic, you will be given specialist clinical assessment.
-We also use the latest technology for assessing your voice and swallowing difficulties.
+At the Mater Hospital’s voice and swallow clinic, we use the latest technology for assessing your voice and swallowing difficulties.
 The SLT and the doctor may use nasendoscopy (small camera through the nose), stroboscopy (camera through the mouth) and other equipment to give you an in-depth diagnosis.

 Education and research is a priority for the SLT Department.
 All of our of SLTs take part in continuous and further education; we run national conferences and our own training and education events.

-The department is actively involved in research projects.
-For further information on current projects and previous publications see HCP section.
+The department is actively involved in research projects like:

 Our service is dedicated primarily to inpatients of the Mater Hospital.
 However, we also provide a limited service to outpatients within specific specialties.
 All patients must be under the care of a Mater Hospital consultant and be referred by a member of that medical team.